How to measure yourself

 Photo guide to measuring yourself:

 There are 5 measurements we'll show you how to take.
-We're going to use a mannequin here for demonstration purposes, but it's just as simple to take these measurements on yourself.
 Make sure that you hold the tape measure completely horizontally, parallel to the floor, without letting it dip down on the back or one side.
 Remember to take each measurement snugly, but not so tightly that you can't comfortably breathe.
 (You'll want to measure without extra layers of clothing, but a thin camisole or underwear is fine.)

 1. Bust